 Best Batteries Fuji X-T3

-The Fujifilm XT3 takes the same batteries as the XT2, but because of the more efficient quad processor in the XT3, we will see a 15% improvement to battery life.
-Some are happy with this, some are not.
-Either way, if you need more battery life you can get three batteries total with a vertical grip.
+The Fujifilm XT3 takes the same batteries as the XT2, but because of the more efficient quad processor in the XT3, we will see a 15% improvement in battery life.
+Some are happy with this; some are not.
+Either way, you can get three batteries total with a vertical grip if you need more battery life.

 Here are the best Fujifilm X-T3 Batteries.